bf2fc6cc711aee1a0c2a/kas-installer/README.md

 Registering a data plane cluster with kas-fleet-manager requires the KFM client to be an organization admin (JWT claim `is_org_admin: true`).
 If you are not an org admin in either RH SSO or RH SSO stage, you must configure `SSO_PROVIDER_TYPE='mas_sso'` and login to `rhoas` using your
 `RH_USERNAME` as username and password for this functionality to work.

+#### De-Registering a Cluster

+Enterprise/dedicated clusters may be de-registered using the `deregister_cluster.sh` script.
+This process will remove all Kafka instances from the cluster first, de-register it from kas-fleet-manager, and finally removal all remaining dataplane components such as CRDs and ingress resources specific to Managed Kafka.
+When there is only a single dedicated cluster registered, no cluster ID parameter needs to be given to
+`deregister_cluster.sh`.
+Otherwise, when multiple are registered, the ID to de-register is required.

+**NOTE:**
+Using the `uninstall.sh` script will automatically delete all Kafka instances and de-register all registered clusters known to the installed kas-fleet-manager prior to uninstalling the Managed Kafka resources.

 ## Fleet Manager Parameter Customization